algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

 The main menu serves as the starting point for all user interactions.
 From here, users can:

 - Calculate the quickest path between two landmarks.
-- View the contributors of the project in the credits section.
+- View the project contributors in the credits section.
 - Exit the program and return to the console.

 ![image](https://github.com/user-attachments/assets/a19a7b4d-3885-4a48-ae41-45bd8b2fcc5e)